Resort Scuba Dive

-Become one of the fish!
-Scuba diving is a unique and exhilarating sport, and is one of the few experiences that allows the participant to enjoy a feeling of complete weightlessness.
+Introductory scuba diving is where you become one of the fish!
+Scuba diving is a unique and exhilarating sport and is one of the few experiences that allows the participant to enjoy a feeling of complete weightlessness.

 There are two main pre-requisites required if you wish to partake in a resort scuba dive.
-Firstly, you must be medically fit to scuba dive, and secondly you must be old enough.
+Firstly, you must be medically fit, and secondly, you must be old enough.

 Most places in the world have age limits for those wishing to try a resort scuba dive.
-The mimimum age in most places is 10 years, although in some places with higher diving standards – such as Australia – the minimum age is 12 years.
+The minimum age in most places is 10 years.
+In some places with higher diving standards – such as Australia – the minimum age is 12 years.

 Where to Resort Scuba Dive

 Almost any holiday destination in the world that has a coastline offers some recreational diving activities.